ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 #### Subsets

 Subset items contain an array pointing at existing data items.
-They can be used to configure the content of statements for publication if data objects of different groups should be combined in a single message.
+They can be used to configure the content of notifications if data objects of different groups should be combined in a single message.

 Three different types of subsets can be defined depending on their prefix.